eatwithforks/feedupdater/README.md

 3. Edit the Directory to your own
 4. Save the script, I named it get_latest.ps1
 5. Launch Task Scheduler
-6. Create new task, follow the steps
+6. Create new task, follow the steps (fairly straightforward)
-7. Under `Edit Action`
+8. When you get to `Edit Action`
-8. In the `Program/script field`, put this `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`
+9. In `Program/script`, put this `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`
-9. In the `Add arguments field`, put this `-NoProfile -Noninteractive -NoLogo -WindowStyle Hidden C:\Users\JLee\Documents\feedupdater\get_latest.ps1`
+10. In `Add arguments`, put this `-NoProfile -Noninteractive -NoLogo -WindowStyle Hidden C:\Users\JLee\Documents\feedupdater\get_latest.ps1`
-10. Edit the directory to your own
+11. Edit the directory to your own
-11. I set the task to run on a hourly basis.
+12. I set the task to run on a hourly basis.